psgg1981/add_expense/README.md

 # add_expense
-Simple expenses tool tracking CLI, integrated with a well-defined Google Spreadsheet Makes use of gspread (https://gspread.readthedocs.io/en/latest/), a Python API for Google Sheets.
+Simple expenses tool tracking CLI, integrated with a well-defined Google Spreadsheet

+Makes use of gspread (https://gspread.readthedocs.io/en/latest/), a Python library for Google Sheets API.

 ## how to use it?
 First you'll need a spreadsheet similar to [this one](https://docs.google.com/spreadsheets/d/e/2PACX-1vScal8ROjGMx-SyWfGmpc7aAztn-ACMYNFlmx8mZX4DEm4ijTP69DGWcqHlwKvim70LKJI90YbuFAHQ/pubhtml).